openresty-community/lua-resty-odbc/README.markdown

 SQLExecuteAsync
 ---------------

-Asynchronous executes a prepared statement, using the current values of the parameter marker variables if any parameter markers exist in the statement.
+Executes a prepared statement asynchronously, using the current values of the parameter marker variables if any parameter markers exist in the statement.

 syntax
 ------